 In the 22nd Century, Ray Peterson, reporter for the Interplanetary News, is assigned to write a story aboard a space station.
 Tension mounts between Peterson and the station commander, who ...
 See full summary »

 Rik Van Nutter,

-The mysterious appearance of an unknown planet brings miniature people, giant monsters, beautiful women and undaunted heroes to the screen.
+The mysterious appearance of an unknown planet brings miniature people, a monster, beautiful women and undaunted heroes to the screen.
 The self-contained planet "Rheton" has the ability to move in and out of galaxies to escape their enemies.
-Earth sends an astronaut team to investigate, which discovers miniature people.
-One astronaut survives to help them fight off monsters and Solorite attacks.Written by
+After two missing expeditions, Earth sends a third astronaut team to investigate.
+One astronaut survives a crash to stand trial and help the aliens fight off a monster after a Solorite attack.Written by

 14 of 23 people found this review helpful.